orizens/Backbone.Beamer/README.md

 Backbone.Beamer
 ===============
+Beamer is a "platform" for developing extensions for Backbone's prototypes (View, Model, Collection, Router).
+Its purpose is to ease hooking to backbone's prototypes methods - "initialize", "render" etc and make the extension easier for developers.

-An Extension Manager &amp; Loader for Backbone.js
+Above all, Beamer is an Extension Manager &amp; Loader for Backbone.js